13 Sights in Ronda, Spain (with Map and Images)

 Show sight on map

-The Almocábar Puerta is located in the southern part of Ronda connected to the historic center.
-It was built in the thirteenth century and was modified in the time of Carlos V. It consists of three successive doors in addition to two lateral semicircular towers.
+The Almocábar gate is located in the southern part of Ronda connected to the historic center.
+It was built in the thirteenth century and was modified in the times of Charles V. It consists of three successive gates as well as two lateral semicircular towers.
 These served as accommodation for the guard.

 Wikipedia: Puerta de Almocábar (ES)